The Healing Power of Food

 Here we’ve assembled some easy meals that beat pain, insomnia, wrinkles, and more.

-Most of what we eat can be sorted out into six main food groups.
+Most of what we eat can be categorized into six main food groups.
+They are:

 If any of these sound out of reach to you, you might want to open your fridge and pantry.